redroselinux/.github/profile/README.md

   <code>actually not another arch-based distro!</code>
 </p>

-We are an independent distro from Europe (slovakia).
+This is an independent distro from Europe (slovakia).
 This distro is kind of opinionated, is reproducible, FOSS-only (possible to override) and has a custom package manager.
+Mainly made for my own needs and for what I like about Linux.

 <details>
 <summary>📜 License</summary>